Frequently Asked Questions

 The ANPR system introduced on 1 May, 2017 records the number plates of all cars entering and leaving the two main Surrey Sports Park car parks.

-• Any cars parked for longer than 3 hours with no details entered at a contact point will automatically incur a parking penalty notice of £100, reduced to £60 if paid within 14 days.
+Any cars that leave the car park without completing payment will automatically incur a parking penalty notice of £100, reduced to £60 if paid within 14 days.

 -